Eteni Longondo: Accusations of embezzlement

 On August 27, 2021, Eteni Longondo was placed under a provisional arrest warrant, following a hearing at the public prosecutor's office at the Court of Cassation in Kinshasa.

-On August 31, 2021, Eteni Logondo was released on bail during a hearing before the council chamber of the Kinshasa Gombe tribunal de grande instance.
+On August 31, 2021, Eteni Longondo was released on bail during a hearing before the council chamber of the Kinshasa Gombe tribunal de grande instance.
 This was granted to him after a two-week deliberation.

+Acquittal of accusations of embezzlement

+On June 7, 2023, Longondo was acquitted by the Court of Cassation.
+It was concluded by them that there was no incriminating evidence of the COVID funds fraud.

+Parliament Member for Ikela

+In December 2023, as a part of the UDPS political party, he was elected as the deputy of the Ikela Territory in the Tshuapa province.